Honoré Jackson

 He was captured when Canadian government troops overcame the last Métis resistance in the Battle of Batoche ending on May 12, 1885.
 He was tried for treason, but found not guilty by reason of insanity and sent to an insane asylum in Lower Fort Garry, near Winnipeg, Manitoba.
 He escaped the asylum on November 2 and fled to the United States.

 Once there, he changed his name to Honoré Jaxon and joined the labour union movement in Chicago, Illinois, and was active in socialist circles as well.
 He also decided to lie about his identity and told others he was a Métis.
 In 1894 he was part of Coxey's Army, which marched to Washington, DC, to demand an eight-hour workday.
 In 1897 he converted to the Baháʼí Faith and oriented his concerns to Canada.

 He returned to Canada briefly between 1907 and 1909, spending some of the time interviewing former participants of the Rebellion and addressing labour/socialist meetings.
 He returned to the United States, eventually moving to New York City.
 He collected books, newspapers, and pamphlets relating to the Métis people in an attempt to establish in their honour a museum in New York.
 However, years went by and he slipped into poverty and extreme old age.
 He was evicted from his apartment on December 12, 1951, and his collection (considered unimportant by the city) was sold as waste paper.
 He died a month later.

+Jackson is remembered in the song "Honoré" by Canadian singer James Keelaghan on his 1995 album A Recent Future.